Hats-Protocol/hats-baal-shamans/README.md

 This contract also serves as a Hats eligibility module.
 It is designed to be set as the eligibility module for each hat that is registered to it.

-When set as the eligibility module for a registered hat, it will check both members' eligibility for the hat as well as their standing. `Eligibility` is determined by whether the member has staked sufficient shares on the role. `Standing` is set by the wearer of the `JUDGE_HAT`.
+When set as the eligibility module for a registered hat, it will check both members' eligibility for the hat as well as their standing.

+`Eligibility` is determined by the following conditions.
+Both must be true for a member to be eligible for a given hat:

+1. Has the member staked at least the minStake amount of shares for the role?
+2. Does the member have sufficient shares to cover the total amount they have staked across all roles?

+`Standing` is set by the wearer of the `JUDGE_HAT`.
 If a member is in bad standing, they can be slashed by any account.
 If they attempt any phase of unstaking, they will also be slashed.

-### The Staking Proxy

-A member's Baal shares have voting rights that can be delegated to other accounts of the member's choosing.
-In order to preserve this property while their shares are staked, staked shares are held in a staking proxy contract.

-This contract is a simple proxy that has just a single function: `delegate()`.
-Each member has their own staking proxy, which is deployed when they stake shares for the first time.

-Whenever the member stakes additional shares — such as when calling `stakeOnRole()` or `stakeAndClaimRole()`, those shares are transferred to their staking proxy and the associated voting power is delegated to the account of their choosing (including themselves).
-When the member unstakes shares, the shares are transferred back to their account and the associated voting power defaults back to the member.

-The member can redelegate their staked shares at any time by calling `delegate()` on their staking proxy.

-The address of a given member's staking proxy can be found by calling `getStakedSharesAndProxy()`.
-This function returns both the member's staking proxy address as well as the total shares held in that proxy.

 ## Development